 It’s clear that the magnitude of the Swedes’ progress cannot be understated.
 They are being completely awesome.
 But more importantly, they are being more awesome than us.
 We cannot let these Eurovision-winning dancing queens beat us and make us look like a bunch of polluting wussies.
 I say, game on!

 Even more interesting is the reason WHY Sweden wants to become fully sustainable… it’s about the economy.
 According to Torbjörn Lahti, one of the green brains behind the movement:

 “Through this initiative, Sweden will gain competitive and export advantages that strengthen the international position of the entire Swedish economy.
 As an example, Sweden already has the most certified environmental companies per capita in the world.
 In many regions intense work is proceeding where businesses together with the public sector and research institutes are manoeuvering society in a sustainable direction.
 One example is the Bio-Fuel Region in northern Sweden where the entire transport sector will come to depend on sustainable fuels from local forests.
 It has been calculated that thousands of new jobs will be created thanks to this conversion at the same time that we become independent of ebbing oil sources.”

 The good news is that such models of sustainable business practice are completely adaptable to Ireland…it is simply up to us to decide which parts we will copy and which parts we will devise for ourselves.

 So who is responsible for change in Ireland?
-Do we wait for government bodies to change legislation so we HAVE to change?
+Our government’s recently published climate action plan outlines the need for rapid change, but do we wait until we HAVE to do it?
 Or do we beat the crowds and kick off the process ourselves?
 And can we work this into our business day and still have time to pick up the kids and look hopelessly suave?